 it asks a series of questions that help clarify whether there truly is something specific about an individual that needs support or management versus whether the issue is wider, in which case singling out the individual is often unfair and counter-productive

-it helps reduce the role of unconscious bias when making decisions and will help ensure all individuals are consistently treated equally and fairly no matter what their staff group, profession or background.
-This has similarities with the approach being taken by a number of NHS trusts to reduce disproportionate disciplinary action against black and minority ethnic staff.
+it helps reduce the role of unconscious bias when making decisions and will help ensure all individuals are consistently treated equally and

 This project will involve an action research, whole team approach to effective management of fatigue in theatre and labour ward teams during the night shift.
 The interventions will involve educating night shift workers about the impact of fatigue on work performance, and holding focus groups to explore experiences of fatigue, and suggested ways of mitigating night shift tiredness.
 Ideas will then be tested out, before the strategy is finalised and implemented.